-One of the most common reactions people have when you tell them you will retire early is: “But.. what will you do?!“.
+One of the most common reactions people have when you tell them you will be financially independent at age 33 is: “But.. what will you do?!“.

-People cannot imagine a life without traditional work – at least not until they are 60-something – and therefore some people think I am crazy when I tell them that I am going to retire at age 33.
+People cannot imagine a life without traditional work – at least not until they are 60-something – and therefore some people think I am crazy when I tell them that I can retire at age 33.
+Remember – I have the possibility to, but I really like working, so I will not retire in the traditional sense.

 Most people think that retiring equals no work at all and watching TV all day, but that is definitely not the case for me.